Being an introvert won’t take anything away from your role as a mom. In fact, your kids will get something extra special from you.

 When you’re an introverted mom, it means less competition with the other moms and kids in your world.
 We aren’t concerned with throwing the biggest party for our child.
 We don’t care if our child is in the popular group at school.
 We’re not forcing our own social desires on them, either, which can relieve a lot of pressure.

 We’re also not competing for the spotlight with our children.
 Introverts hate being the center of attention and are usually happy to let their kids be center stage.
-Some things, like school and kids’ events, should really be about the children anyway.
+Some things, like school and kids’ events, should really be about the child, anyway.
 They shouldn’t be about showing off or making yourself feel more important as a parent (which, let’s admit, we’ve all seen an extroverted parent do at some point…).

-I hope in reading this, all the introverted mothers, or would-be introvert mothers, doubt themselves less.
+I hope in reading this, all the introverted mothers (or would-be introverted mothers), doubt themselves less.
 Your introversion gives you many qualities that will work in your favor as a mom, from your deep listening skills to your endless empathy.

-By recognizing these positive traits, you can play to your strengths as an introverted mom more so.
-Rest assured, your kids are lucky to have you and they’ll grow up to be better humans because of you.
+By recognizing these positive traits, you can play to your strengths as an introverted mom even more so.
+Rest assured, your kids are lucky to have you, and they’ll grow up to be better humans because of you.